kadena-community/spirekey/KIP-00XX.md

 So far we have only discussed the preparation of transactions.
 This section will cover how a transaction can be finilized.
 Like the preparation process, the dApp can always opt to orchastrate the collection of signatures.
-We however believe that by providing a way to orchastrate the collection of signatures via the wallet will open up new UX possibilities that will smoothen the experience further.
+We however believe that providing a way to orchastrate the collection of signatures via the wallet will open up new UX possibilities that will smoothen the experience further.

 This specification will describe two ways to orchastrate the collection of signatures through a Wallet: